Non-uniform specification and large deviations for weak Gibbs measures: Some applications

 Large deviations estimates for one-dimensional non-uniformly expanding maps were obtained only by Keller and Nowicki \cite{KN92} for quadratic maps satisfying the Collet-Eckmann condition and by Ara\'ujo and Pac\'ifico \cite{AP06} to non-uniformly expanding quadratic maps.
 The first authors proved a large deviations principle for observables of bounded variation and the second authors obtained upper bounds for the measure of the deviation sets of any continuous observable.
 Using that every topologically mixing and continuous interval map satisfies specification (see ~\cite{Bl83}) we will now discuss applications of our results to some important classes of examples.

-\begin{example}\emph{(Non-uniformly expanding quadratic maps)}\\ We consider the class of quadratic maps $f_a$ on the interval $[0,1]$ given by In \cite{BC85}, Benedicks and Carleson proved the existence of a positive Lebesgue measure set of parameters $\Omega \in [0,2]$ such that for every $a\in \Omega$ the quadratic map $f_a$ has positive Lyapunov exponent and an unique absolutely continuous invariant probability measure $\mu_a$.
-In fact, these maps are topologically mixing and $d\mu_a/d\Leb \in L^p$ for every $p<2$.
+\begin{example}\emph{(Non-uniformly expanding quadratic maps)}\\ We consider the class of quadratic maps $f_a$ on the real line given by In \cite{BC85}, Benedicks and Carleson proved the existence of a positive Lebesgue measure set of parameters $\Omega \in [0,2]$ such that for every $a\in \Omega$ the quadratic map $f_a$ has positive Lyapunov exponent and an unique absolutely continuous invariant probability measure $\mu_a$ supported on $[f^2(0),f(0)]$.
+In fact, these maps are topologically mixing on $[f^2(0),f(0)]$ and $d\mu_a/d\Leb \in L^p$ for every $p<2$.
 It follows from the previous discussion that each $f_a$ satisfies the specification property.
 Moreover, the same argument used in \cite{AP09} to deal with infinitely many critical points is enough to guarantee that $\Leb(\Gamma_n)$ decays exponentially fast (cf. \cite[Section~2.1]{AP06}).

 Now we notice that all invariant measures are expanding.
 Indeed, on the one hand \cite[Proposition~3.1]{BK98} establishes for $S$-unimodal maps and any invariant measure $ \lambda(\mu) \geq \lambda_{\text{per}}, $ where $\lambda(\mu)=\int \log|f'| \, d\mu$ is the integrated Lyapunov exponent of $\mu$ and $\lambda_{\text{per}}$ is the infimum of Lyapunov exponents among periodic orbits.
 On the other hand, it follows from \cite{NS98} that the Collet-Eckmann is equivalent to $\lambda_{\text{per}}>0$.